 For the present, C++ is probably still the tried and true favorite with regard to interoperability and performance.
 But, alas, it is a language weighed down heavily by its roots and requires programming in a way much different from other modern languages.

 Go (golang) can be considered an improvement over some of those limitations in C++.
 I’m still evaluating its interoperation capabilities.
 Provisionally, the ability to produce iOS frameworks via “Go Mobile” or “Go on Mobile” seems promising and it may become the leader with regard to my preferences for a multiplatform library generator.
+It may be easier to interoperate with Go than Rust.

 There is growing support for multiplatform approaches among most major programming language ecosystems.
 Aside from C/C++, multiplatform library generators like Kotlin/Native, .NET Embedding and Go Mobile still have ground to cover before being production-quality solutions.
 If you are ready to take the plunge into a general multiplatform shared library architecture, C++ is probably the safest choice with Rust and Go (golang) being the next most promising options from my perspective.